esmuigors2/Prep2Cry/README.md

          - f means a calculation of phonon frequencies;
          - e means a calculation of elastic constants.

-     - -f specifies options for the frequency/phonon calculations:
+     - -f (_use is optional even with -a f_) specifies options for the frequency/phonon calculations:
          - i means we need to calculate IR (infrared) intensities as well
          - r means we need to calculate Raman intensities as well;
          - d means we need to calculate phonon dispersion as well (NOT IMPLEMENTED YET);